ContractAutomataProject/CATLib_GraphLogicA/README.md

 https://github.com/vincenzoml/VoxLogicA/releases/tag/v1.0-experimental

 and unzip it into `src/main/python/io.github.contractautomata.maze/VoxLogicA/binaries` (create the directory `VoxLogicA/binaries` if it does not exist).
 Then run the python script `src/main/python/io.github.contractautomata.maze/orchestrate.py` which generates a file called `cache.json`.
-A copy of this file is shipped in the aforementioned jar file, with path `PATH/TO/NAME.JSON`
+A copy of this file is shipped in the root directory of the aforementioned jar file, with path `experiment2.json` and can be replaced.

 ## Video demo